Hike The Diamond Head Trail

 - Watch your footing—it’s a dirt trail with loose gravel and occasional potholes.

 - Remember Diamond Head trail is not ADA-compliant.

-Admission to the park is $5.00* per person (free for Hawaii residents).
-Out-of-state visitors must have an advanced reservation to enter Diamond Head State Monument.
+Admission to the park is $5.00* per person (free for Hawaii residents with a valid ID).
+Out-of-state visitors must have an advanced reservations to enter Diamond Head State Monument.

 *Subject to change; parking fees apply